Keerthi3755/Handling-missing-values/README.md

-Drop missing values, or fill them in with an automated workflow.
+Droping missing values, or fill them in with an automated workflow.